-Dance19ab

-Beginning Dance

-2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC

-This course is an introduction to basic dance techniques and terminology for the beginning student.
-This course includes segments on body alignment, flexibility, strength, coordination and combinations common to ballet, jazz and modern dance.
-Attendance is required at selected dance events that are sponsored by the Center for the Arts.
+Dance19ab Beginning Dance 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC This course is an introduction to basic dance techniques and terminology.
+It includes segments on body alignment, flexibility, strength, coordination and combinations common to ballet, jazz and modern dance.
+Attendance is required at selected dance events.
 Note: Letter grade or P/NP option.

-Dance 20abcd Body Conditioning for Dance Techniques 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course covers principles of ballet-based technique through exercise systems specific to dance training.
+Dance 20abcd Body Conditioning for Dance Techniques 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC In this course, students are introduced to the principles of ballet-based technique through exercise systems specific to dance training.
 Class activities emphasize alignment, placement, strength, injury prevention, and efficient joint articulation.
 Muscle and skeletal terminology as well as basic ballet terminology are introduced.
 This class is appropriate for dancers at all levels, including those beginning dance training and those returning after an injury or period of inactivity.
 Dance 21abcd Pilates Mat Class 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC This course covers the concepts and exercises developed by Joseph H. Pilates.
 Emphasis is placed on mat work that features exercises for improving body alignment, strength, flexibility, muscle control, coordination, and breathing.
 Exercises are designed to enhance dance technique and performance as well as to help the dancer prevent injuries.
 Note: Letter grade or P/NP option.

+Dance 22ab

-Dance 22ab Jazz Dance I 2 units; 1 hour lecture, 3 hours lab Recommended Preparation: one semester of Dance 19ab or equivalent Credit, degree applicable Transfer CSU, UC This course is the first in a sequence of two levels of jazz dance.
+Jazz Dance I

+2 units; 1 hour lecture, 3 hours lab Recommended Preparation: one semester of Dance 19ab or equivalent Credit, degree applicable Transfer CSU, UC

+This course is the first in a sequence of two levels of jazz dance.
 This course includes work on centering, turns, timing, flexibility, and strength training.
-Attendance is required at selected dance events that are sponsored by the Center for the Arts.
+Attendance is required at selected dance events.

 Note: Letter grade or P/NP option.

+Dance 23abcd

-Dance 23abcd Jazz Dance II 2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 22ab with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU, UC This course is a continuation of Dance 22ab with increased emphasis on ease of performance, projection, speed of learning and development of individual style.
-This course will concentrate on dance terminology and techniques required for success in professional auditions.
+Jazz Dance II

+2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 22ab with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU, UC

+This is a continuation of Jazz Dance I with increased emphasis on ease of performance, projection, speed of learning and development of individual style.
+It will concentrate on dance terminology and techniques required for success in professional auditions.
 This course is highly recommended for those seeking a career in dance performance or related theatrical fields.
-Attendance is required at selected dance events at El Camino College sponsored by the Center for the Arts.
+Attendance is required at selected dance events.

 Note: Letter grade or P/NP option.

+Dance 25abcd

+Commercial Dance

-The hours per week of courses may be adjusted based on the length of the term.
-Dance 25abcd Commercial Dance 2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 23abcd with a minimum grade of C Recommended Preparation: Dance 32ab Credit, degree applicable Transfer CSU, UC This course is designed for those attending commercial auditions on a regular basis and emphasizes movement for commercial dance work used in motion pictures, concert dance, television, industrial shows, and other commercial applications.
-It offers instruction in current trends of popular dance, jazz styling, and commercial audition preparation.
-Attendance is required at selected dance events offered by the El Camino College Center for the Arts.
+2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 23abcd with a minimum grade of C Recommended Preparation: Dance 32ab Credit, degree applicable Transfer CSU, UC

+This course is designed for those attending commercial auditions on a regular basis and emphasizes movement for commercial dance work used in motion pictures, concert dance, television, industrial shows, and other commercial applications.
+It offers instruction in current trends in popular dance, jazz styling, and commercial audition preparation.
+Attendance is required at selected dance events.

 Note: Letter grade or P/NP option.

-Dance 26abcd Hip Hop Dance 2 units: 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC In this course students are introduced to various forms of Hip Hop dance.
+Dance 26abcd Hip Hop Dance 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC In this course students are introduced to various forms of Hip Hop dance.
 The history, vocabulary, social, and theatrical codifications of Hip Hop dance are also explored.
 Note: Letter grade or P/NP option.